 Assisting individuals in living meaningful and productive lives in the community

-UNC's ACT Teams are well-known for their success in providing transition support for individuals with severe mental illness as they move from a facility to living in the community.
-With expansion of UNC clinics to Wake County, a new Wake ACT Team now serves patients in Wake County.
+UNC's Assertive Community Treatment (ACT) Teams are well-known for their success in providing transition support for individuals with severe mental illness as they move from a facility to living in the community.
+With expansion of UNC clinics to Wake County, a Wake ACT Team , housed at the UNC clinics on Falstaff Drive, now serves patients in Wake County.

 This evidenced- based practice model provides an individual with a comprehensive team of mental health professionals and paraprofessionals who have a common goal of assisting these clients /patients in receiving medication and other care that will allow them to live a meaningful life, preferably in an independent living situation.
 It serves individuals in various settings, including home, work and community.